vmware/dod-compliance-and-automation/docs/tutorials/Aria/remediatelogs.md

----
-title: "Remediate VMware Aria Operations for Logs 8"
-weight: 6
-description: >
-  Remediating VMware Aria Operations for Logs 8.x for STIG Compliance
+# Remediate Aria Operations for Logs 8
----

 ## Overview
 Remediating VMware Aria Operations for Logs for STIG compliance involves configuring cassandra, tc server, photon, and the appliance.

+Ansible will be used to perform remediation.

 When remediating we will split up tasks between product and appliance based controls which are defined as follows:

 * **Product Control:** Configurations that interact with the Product via the User Interface or API that are exposed to administrators.
 Whether these are Default or Non-Default, the risk of mis-configuration affecting availability of the product is low but could impact how the environment is operated if not assessed.
 * **Appliance Control:** Appliance controls deal with the underlying components (databases, web servers, Photon OS, etc) that make up the product.
 Altering these add risk to product availability without precautionary steps and care in implementation.
 Identifying and relying on Default settings in this category makes this category less risky (Default Appliance Controls should be seen as a positive).

-Ansible will be used to perform remediation.

 ### Prerequisites
 Versions listed below were used for this documentation.
 Other versions of these tools may work as well but if issues are found it is recommended to try the versions listed here.